ImageMagick/Usage-Markdown/canvas/index.md

 By adding another variation to a [Blurred Random Image](#random_blur) we can add another level of complexity that makes these images far more useful, and gives use another control variable beyond its [Granularity](#granularity).

 But first you need to remember that the random image does not consist of just bright and dark areas, but also contains a slope between those areas.
-Using that slope as into to the [Sinusoid Function](../transform/#function_sinusoid), you can generate ripples between the spots in the image.
+Using that slope as input to the [Sinusoid Function](../transform/#function_sinusoid), you can generate ripples between the spots in the image.

-Note that key difference to this use of the [Sinusoid Function](../transform/#function_sinusoid) to the previous [Random Flux](#random_flux) examples was that this time the function is being applied to the image AFTER it was smoothed using blur, instead of before.
+Note that key difference to this use of the [Sinusoid Function](../transform/#function_sinusoid) from the previous [Random Flux](#random_flux) examples was that this time the function is being applied to the image AFTER it was smoothed using blur, instead of before.
 Also in this case it is the '*Frequency*' value, and not the second '*Phase*' value that is more important.

 For example...